cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 Why not?, I just use that combination to write this article.
 Well in reality I don't see any problem to use both, just a increase in complexity.
 In a perfect world I'll use just containers.

 Well hope it has been a very fun read or at least not boring, for me was super fun, I really enjoyed writing this article.
 If you want access to the full source code you get it from [here]().
 With time I'll add more functionalities just to learn more about it and maybe will rewrite it in Rust or DLang, if I do I'll wrote an article about it.

+Almost forgot here is the link with the working code: [github](https://github.com/cesarvr/hugo-blog).